fabiancruzcs/fabiancruzcs/README.md

 Welcome to my portfolio!
 Here, I showcase what I learn through hands-on experience because the best way to learn is by doing, and this space highlights my journey and growth in the tech world.</br>

-🎯 Obsessed with the blue-teaming aspect of security. <br>
-👯 Happy to collaborate on cybersecurity projects or related domains. <br>
-🌱 Currently enhancing skills through TryHackMe, HackTheBox, and Udemy courses. <br>
-💬 Feel free to reach out if you have any questions. <br>
-⚡ Fun fact: I enjoy playing chess.

 ## 🛡️ Cybersecurity Projects:

 - **SQL Injections Techniques**